WHAT IS ROPE ACCESS?

 Building Maintenance & Window Cleaning

 Windows will always need cleaning & buildings always need maintained whether the task is small or large rope access can be suitable.
-Therefore there are an ever increasing number of companies providing local services.
+Therefore, there are an ever-increasing number of companies providing local services.

 Offshore

+There is currently an unprecedented amount of maintenance work being carried out on our aging fleet of offshore oil and gas installations.
 Many of the large decommissioning projects currently underway require large scale lifting operations to be carried out by rope access teams.